biovault/nptsne/BUILD.md

 #### Choosing the hardware needed

 To test we need an instance with graphics hardware.
-For Windows instances Amazon Elactic Graphics supports on demand GPU usage, however, at the time of writing (June 2019), this is not suported for Linux.
+For Windows instances Amazon Elastic Graphics supports on demand GPU usage, however, at the time of writing (June 2019), this is not supported for Linux.
 As a result the instance should be chosen from the following:

-EC2 Instance Type with  NVIDIA TESLA GPU (p & g types - June 2019) p2.xlarge
+__EC2 Instance Types with  NVIDIA TESLA GPUs (p & g types - June 2019)__
+- p2.xlarge
-p2.8xlarge
+- p2.8xlarge
-p2.16xlarge
+- p2.16xlarge
-p3.2xlarge
+- p3.2xlarge
-p3.8xlarge
+- p3.8xlarge
-p3.16xlarge
+- p3.16xlarge
-g2.2xlarge
+- g2.2xlarge
-g2.8xlarge
+- g2.8xlarge
-g3.4xlarge
+- g3.4xlarge
-g3.8xlarge
+- g3.8xlarge

-g2.2xlarge is the cheapes but the performance of large tSNE can be quite slow, g3.4xlarge is a good compromise.
+g2.2xlarge is the cheapest but the performance of large tSNE can be quite slow, g3.4xlarge is a good compromise.
 Not all types are available in all regions.

 #### Spot instances
 On AWS use spot instances to save on costs.
-The Choosing a regon in a night time zone seems to increase the chances of availability (e.g. from the Netherlands - N.California appears to be a good option).  g3.4xlarge can generally be obtained on spot (June 2019) at approx $0.65 per hour, g2.2xlarge for $0.21.
+The Choosing a regoin in a night time zone seems to increase the chances of availability (e.g. from the Netherlands - N.California appears to be a good option).  g3.4xlarge can generally be obtained on spot (June 2019) at approx $0.65 per hour, g2.2xlarge for $0.21.

 Spots can be allocated in blocks from 1 to 6 hours but can also be prematurely terminated.
 Use a running spot instance to create an image following the recipe below

 #### Building a Centos7 with latest NVIDIA drivers

 1. Search the AWS marketplace for a suitable base image.
 In this case "CentOS 7 (x86_64) - with Updates HVM"
 2. Going to the configuration page you can select a region and discover the AMI Id in that region.
 3. Launch a spot instance with graphics hardware  (for unlimited or unlimited time)
-4. ssh to the instance with your prvate key and follow the following:
+4. ssh to the instance with your private key and follow the following:

 ```
 sudo yum erase nvidia cuda